Releasing Flan-T5xxl_TE-only in FP32, FP16, and GGUF Formats!

 T5-XXL | 44 GB | 11 billion |

-The T5xxl model is the version of T5 with the largest number of parameters and is used as the text encoder for image generation AIs like Flux.1 and SD 3.5.
+The T5xxl model is the largest-parameter model in the T5 family and is used as the text encoder for parsing prompts in Flux.1 and SD 3.5.

 Model Name | Release | Parameters | Token | Comprehensible Text |